tlenex/node-busmq/README.md

 This is a form of publish/subscribe, where all consumers receive all messages, even if they were not consuming at the time messages were being pushed to the queue.
 A consumer can also specify the index of the message to start consuming from.

+This is different than regular publish/subscribe since persistent publish/subscribe utilizes message queues to store every published message, whereas regular publish/subscribe does not store published messages at any time.

+Be careful using Persistent publish/subscribe for long periods of time and many messages since the messages are stored in the queue for the entire existence of the queue.
+Misuse may lead to memory growth and an eventual blowup of the redis server.

 ```javascript
 // consume message without removing them from the queue. start consuming from message at index 0.
 q.consume({remove: false, index: 0});